PCICF: A Pedestrian Crossing Identification and Classification Framework: PCICF: A Pedestrian Crossing Identification and Classification Framework

 \subsection{Crossing Dimensionality Reduction}

 The previous processing step in PCICF provides us with semantically plausible candidates for the crossing event.
 However, the fact that pedestrians may merge or split into groups when crossing is a challenge for the classification.
-We need to further process such candidates to meet our research goal of not only knowing that we face a pedestrian crossing but also that we can obtain further descriptive information, such as what type of pedestrian crossing.
+We need to further process such candidates to meet our research goal of not only knowing that we face a pedestrian crossing but also obtaining further descriptive information, such as type of pedestrian crossing.
 Hence, we need to match results from the previous processing step with the systematically constructed events in MoreSMIRK.

 We leverage the Z-order SFC~\cite{bader2012space} to obtain fingerprints of crossing events that we use to look up potentially matching candidates in MoreSMIRK.
-We calculate fingerprints by transforming the bounding box information of an entire sequence into a single-dimensional numerical representation that encodes the pedestrian's temporal and spatial occurrence.
-We first compute the intersection-over-union (IoU) between the valid crossing pedestrian's bounding box and pre-defined RoI grids (the green and red rectangular boxes in Fig.~\ref{fig_1:diagram}), and then, we feed the IoU values to the Z-order SFC as input to calculate the fingerprints.
-Please note that overlapping pedestrians' bounding boxes are only considered once in the process, and we apply the floor-ceiling threshold in this step to further reduce the SFC's computational complexity.
-For the entire input sequence, the output from the SFC algorithm is a single-dimensional, numerical representation for the activation of each box in the RoI grid in terms of temporal and spatial perspectives.
+We calculate fingerprints by transforming the bounding-box information across an entire sequence into a single-dimensional numerical representation that encodes the pedestrian's temporal and spatial occurrences.
+We first compute the intersection-over-union (IoU) between the valid crossing pedestrian's bounding-box and pre-defined RoI grids (the green and red rectangular boxes in Fig.~\ref{fig_1:diagram}), and then, we feed the IoU values to the Z-order SFC as input to calculate the fingerprints.
+Please note that overlapping pedestrians' bounding-boxes are only considered once in the process, and we apply the floor-ceiling threshold in this step to further reduce the SFC's computational complexity.
+For the entire input sequence, the SFC algorithm produces a single-dimensional numerical representation of the activation of each box in the RoI grid, in terms of temporal and spatial perspectives.